danjohnson3141/Jekyll-Test/GET--&#47;app_sponsors&#47;:id.md

    "users"=>[]}}
 ```

-This requests provides a HTML RESPONSE NUMBER on success and a HTML RESPONSE NUMBER ON FAILURE
+This requests provides a HTML 200 on success.